zendframework/zf2-documentation/docs/languages/en/modules/zendgdata.gapps.rst

    $gdata->updateGroup('group-id-here', 'Group Name Here');

 The first parameter is required.
-The second, third and fourth parameter, representing the group name, group descscription, and email permission, respectively are optional.
+The second, third and fourth parameter, representing the group name, group description, and email permission, respectively are optional.
 Setting any of these optional parameters to null will not update that item.

 .. _zendgdata.gapps.groups.retrieve: